Are you suffering from hot flashes, weight gain, depression, or other symptoms of low estrogen?

 But do you know what the term “estrogen” actually refers to?

-Estrogen is really a non-specific term used to describe a class of hormones which all act on the estrogen receptors in your cells which are located throughout your body.
+Estrogen is really a non-specific term used to describe a class of hormones that all act on the estrogen receptors in your cells which are located throughout your body.

 Estradiol is the most abundant estrogen in your body and it’s considered to be the strongest out of all estrogens.

 Estradiol is the sex hormone in the female body which is responsible for MANY of the changes that we associate with the female body.

 Breast development, the texture, and glow of the skin, the placement and development of fat in certain areas of the body (2) (hips/butt/etc.), sex drive/libido (3), mood/temperament (4), body weight, etc.